rubygems/rubygems.github.io/_posts/2015-01-30-rewriting-history.md

 </code>
 </pre>

-# FAQ
+# Impact on development

-## Why should I care?
+## Everyone must rebase
-Everyone that has a PR on the RubyGems.org repo, should rebase the PR against the new history.
-Also if you have a local clone of the repo, you can either delete and clone it again, or just `git pull`.
+Everyone that has a PR to `rubygems/rubygems.org`, must rebase against the new history.
+Locally, this means that clones of `rubygems/rubygems.org` can either delete and clone it again, or just `git fetch --all; git pull --rebase`.

-## How do I install the gems?
+## Installing dependencies
 Nothing changed, still `bundle install` will do its job.

-## How do I update a gem?
+## Updating or adding a new gem
-Just run `bundle update gem_name`, and send a PR with changes to `Gemfile` and `Gemfile.lock` only.
+Just add the gem to `Gemfile` or run `bundle update gem_name`, and send a PR with changes to `Gemfile` and `Gemfile.lock` only.
 There is no need to update the `vendor/cache` folder anymore, or to send a PR to the vendor repo.
 The RubyGems team will make sure to update the vendor folder.